pomonam/kronfluence/examples/glue/README.md

 On A100 (80GB), it takes roughly 80 minutes to compute the pairwise scores for SST2 with around 900 query data points (including computing EKFAC factors).

-We can also use query batching (low-rank approximation to the query gradient) to compute influence scores with a larger query batch size.
+We can also use query batching (low-rank approximation to the query gradient; see Section 3.2.2 from the [paper](https://arxiv.org/pdf/2308.03296.pdf)) to compute influence scores with a larger query batch size.
 ```bash
 python analyze.py --dataset_name sst2 \